-Pay attention to every detail, from running socks to running caps.
+Pay attention to every detail, from your running socks to your caps.

 TipNever run with new running shoes, even if they are the same model.
 They need to be properly broken in beforehand to fit your foot.
 That way, you will reduce the possibility of blisters.